 Get Lost: In which ways is it possible to articulate the physical and psychological conditions of being lost, and are the stories we make a way of finding home?

 My practice centres on walking.
 I repeatedly walk the lines drawn on maps, exploring what I find on the route; drawing, painting and writing about the encounters made with the landscape and its people.
 These walks form the basis for new narratives about transience, familiarity, solitude and memory.
-I will be exploring the woodlands around Collemacchia, walking random, undefined paths in order to get myself in effect, lost.
-Through drawing and text I will articulate a sense of place which is unknown, and consider what the markers, memories and visual vocabulary might be that we carry with us to project onto new landscapes.
+I explored the woodlands around Collemacchia, walking random, undefined paths in order to get myself in effect, lost.
+Through drawing and text I articulated a sense of place which is unknown, and considered what the markers, memories and visual vocabulary might be that we carry with us to project onto new landscapes.